ymart1n/study-notes/Solidity/ethernaut.md

 **_Key Security Takeaways_**

 - In general, excessive slot usage wastes gas, especially if you declared structs that will reproduce many instances. **Remember to optimize your storage to save gas!**
 - Save your variables to `memory` if you don’t need to persist smart contract state.
-SSTORE <> SLOAD are very gas intensive opcodes.
+[SSTORE](https://www.ethervm.io/#SSTORE) and [SLOAD](https://www.ethervm.io/#SLOAD) are very gas intensive opcodes.
 - All storage is publicly visible on the blockchain, even your `private` variables!
 - Never store passwords and private keys without hashing them first
 - 1 byte = 8 bits = 2 hex